Offbeat guide to Amsterdam's cultural scene

 No Limits!
 Art Castle

 Art space in the Red Light District, focusing on breaking boundaries.
 Exhibitions include work by neurodivergent creators, sex-workers, queer artists, and more.
-Community events, talks, and performances run alongside purchasable art -- welcoming, experimental, and unapologetically non-hierarchical.
+Community events, talks, and performances run alongside purchasable art -- welcoming, experimental, and non-hierarchical.

 Rozenstraat